 CATS Automation Open House, RPI, Troy, NY, 2006

 2. ECE 736: Power Systems Stability and Control – Fall 20102011, Spring 2013, 2014

 3. ECE 726: Adaptive Control – Fall 2014

 1. Power Systems Dynamics and Stability – Fall 2009

 2. Wind Power System Modeling and Simulation – Spring 2010

 · Committee member for IEEE CSS and CS Smart Grid Vision documentation.

-· Journal Reviewer for Automatica (Elsevier), IEEE Transactions on Automatic Control, IEEE Transactions on Power Systems, IEEE Transactions on Control Systems Technology, IEEE Transactions on Smart Grids, IEEE Power Electronics Letters, Journal of Process Control (Elsevier), Control Engineering Practice, International Journal of Hydrogen Energy (Elsevier), Mathematical Problems in Engineering, SIAM Journal on Control and Optimization, IEEE Transactions on Circuits and Systems, etc.
+· Journal Reviewer for Automatica (Elsevier), IEEE Transactions on Automatic Control, IEEE Transactions on Power Systems, IEEE Transactions on Control Systems Technology, IEEE Transactions on Smart Grids, IEEE Transactions on Control and Network Systems, IEEE Power Electronics Letters, Journal of Process Control (Elsevier), Control Engineering Practice, International Journal of Hydrogen Energy (Elsevier), Mathematical Problems in Engineering, SIAM Journal on Control and Optimization, IEEE Transactions on Circuits and Systems, etc.

-· Conference Reviewer for: IEEE PES General Meeting, IEEE Conference on Decision and Control, American Control Conference, IEEE MSC, European Control Conference, IEEE Powertech, AIAA Conference on Guidance, Navigation and Control
+· Conference Reviewer for: IEEE Conference on Decision and Control, American Control Conference, IEEE MSC, IEEE PES General Meeting, IEEE ISGT, IEEE T&D Conference, IEEE Smartgridcomm, European Control Conference, IEEE Powertech, AIAA Conference on Guidance, Navigation and Control